Skip to main content

 A GET request to the label URL will result in a HTTP 302 redirect to the concrete storage facility (e.g. redirect to Amazon S3).
 Ensure that your client follows these redirects.

-The API response will contain one label free code per package.
-Order of packages and the corresponding label free codes in the booking response will resemble order of packages in the API request.
+The API response will contain one label free code/QR code per package.
+The order of packages and the corresponding label free codes/QR codes in the booking response will match the order of packages in the API request.

 To book, add the element generateQrCodes at the consignment level and set it to true.
 The response will contain one qrCodeLink per package.
 This is a URL to a PNG image of the QR code.